Bold New Adventure ~ Trekking to the Past ~ Early April 2017

-No sooner were we back from this outing when a new weather system began forming promising fine conditions over Tasmania for at least a week, maybe even as long as ten days.
+No sooner had we returned from the Macquarie Harbour Clean Up, when a new weather system began promising fine conditions over Tasmania for at least a week, maybe even as long as ten days.
 Oh my!
-We couldn’t let the opportunity escape and quickly arranged for a fast ride up the river with a friend.
+We couldn’t let that opportunity escape and quickly arranged for a fast ride up the river with a friend.

 Jude and I rushed to provision and pack our backpacks, and then, after barely a night in our own bed, we were heading deep into the Southwest forests, embarking on one of our greatest adventures to continue our search for lost historical remains.